goadesign/pulse/pool/README.md

 [![Worker AddWorker](../snippets/pool-addworker.png)](../examples/pool/worker/main.go#L55-L57)

 The job handler must implement the `Start` and `Stop` methods used to start and stop jobs.
-The handler may also optionally implement a `HandleNotification` method to receive notifications.
+The handler may also optionally implement `HandleNotification` to receive job-scoped notifications and `HandleMessage` to receive keyed messages that are routed by the pool hash ring without creating job ownership.

 [![Worker JobHandler](../snippets/worker-jobhandler.png)](worker.go#L59-L71)